 Local Afghan interpreters, and those in similar roles, put their lives on the line over the last twenty years.
 Standing side by side with our troops, they supported us in our time of need.
-To many servicemen and women, they were more than just allies: they were friends.
+Too many servicemen and women, they were more than just allies: they were friends.

-Help for Heroes has always recognised the efforts of civilians embedded in the Armed Forces, who served under UK command.
+The Charity has always recognised the efforts of civilians embedded in the Armed Forces, who served under UK command.

 Since 2016, we have been supporting wounded, injured and sick embedded civilians, and their families, from Afghanistan and other conflicts, who have relocated to the UK.
 Safe relocation from Afghanistan is merely the first step in their journeys.